 A new fridge or a room temperature refrigerator that was just turned on typically works harder than an old fridge with an ice maker to dispel the heat and get cold air flowing through the appliance.
 It takes a lot of energy to get the refrigerator compartment cool and the freezer compartment ice cold.
 So a new fridge will likely feel hot no matter what.

 When the heat persists, even in a new refrigerator, the concern comes into play.
 If something is wrong with the internal organs of the refrigerator, it often displays itself through overheating on the outside.

 If the area between the doors on a side-by-side fridge is hot, a few potential issues might explain the phenomenon.
 Checking them out will help get your fridge operating efficiently.

 You might think the area feels a little warm, and that’s not always a cause for concern.
 It’s pretty standard for the site to feel warm to the touch most of the time.

 A warm liquid circulates through the front of the refrigerator to prevent condensation and keep your food fresh for longer.
 As this happens, the outside of the fridge might feel a little warm.

 Even though heat on your fridge could be a sign of something serious, there are also cases when it’s just a normal part of the machine’s function.

 Sometimes, heat on the outside of a standard or counter depth refrigerator is a bad sign.
 When you feel like the area between the doors is hot, your fridge could be experiencing some problems.

-Usually, heat occurs as a result of an airflow issue.
-The condenser coils in the fridge are responsible for moving hot air from the appliance, and when they clog, the heat stores up in your fridge.
+Usually, heat occurs as a result of an air flow issue.
+The condenser coils in the fridge are responsible for moving hot air from the appliance, and when they clog, the get dirty.
+These dirty condenser coils result in heat being stored up in your fridge.

 Even a durable stainless steel fridge may experience airflow issues.
 If you have any problems with the coils or with the condenser fan, the refrigerator will likely feel very hot to the touch.